Shadota/SillyTavern-MessageSummarize/README.md

 8. Any errors in the browser console or ST terminal (you can access your console with F12 in most browsers).
 These can be included in the steps from #7.

 ### Known Issues
-- When editing a message that already has a memory, the memory displayed below the message does not have the right color.
-This is just a visual bug, and it will correct itself after the next summarization.
 - Using the API tokenizer may cause lag when opening chats under certain circumstances, cause currently unknown.
 - Incompatible with the NoAss extension when using chat completion endpoints.